 - Ecological gaps.
 E.g., polar cyanophytes, polar dinoflagellates, open ocean organisms that are not picoplankton, and/or extremophiles

 - Geographical gaps.
 E.g., Bay of Bengal, Hudson Bay, Gulf of Alaska, Tierra del Fuego, Sea of Okhotsk, Mozambique Channel, Southern upwelling areas such as French Southern and Antarctic, Southern Ocean east of New Zealand, Greenland, Northern Russia, Northern Scandinavia, Northern Canada

 - Other (primarily marine) groups.
 E.g., Bacteria, Archaea, Non-Photosynthetic Protists, Macroalgae

-The strain should be identified to the species level, and should be devoid of protozoa, fungi and other algae.
+When we accept strains from the community, the strain should be identified to the species level, and should be devoid of protozoa, fungi and other algae.
 Depositions should include information regarding collection (site, environmental/ecological data, date and collector), isolation information, identification (who identified the strain), known properties (e.g., toxicity, bioluminescence, pigments), and growth conditions (culture medium, temperature, salinity, etc.).
 If you are depositing Type Material, Please review our policy on type material.

 Shipping Biomaterials to NCMA: